 Take Back the Tap is a sustainability initiative that promotes drinking tap water and reducing the use of bottled water.

-If you are a bottled water drinker, here are five good reasons to make the switch to the tap:
+If you are a bottled water drinker, here are five good reasons to make the switch to tap:

 1. Bottled water is expensive!